saadsheralam/Guftaar/README.md

     - Data Flow Diagram
     - Use Case Diagram

 3. [Software Design Specification (SDS)](https://github.com/saadsheralam/Guftaar/blob/main/documentation/SDS.pdf): Outlines the change log (any changes to requirements and use-cases from SRS), details the system architecture (data structures and DB model), and UI design (with Figma screens).
-The following diagrams in the SRS might be worth refering to:
+The following diagrams in the SDS might be worth refering to:
     - System Decomposition
     - Activity Diagram
     - Sequence Diagrams